The TactiForma set contains two spur wheel tools:

 Remarks

-Even while the two spur wheels differ in diameter, the size and shape of the teeth on both wheels are similar.
-For practical reasons the largest spur wheel can hold the smaller one, this has nothing to do with the actual diameters of the wheels.
+Even though the two spur wheels differ in diameter, the size and shape of the teeth on both wheels are similar.
+For practical reasons the largest spur wheel can hold the smaller one.

 Spur wheel tool manual

-We recommend to use two pushpins to fixate to tool on the TactiPad, because a spur wheel is a relative time consuming shape to create.
+We recommend using two pushpins to fixate the tool on the TactiPad, because a spur wheel is a relative time-consuming shape to create.
 Place a spur wheel somewhere on the TactiPad and draw the inner contour.
 You have set the first step into the mechanical domain.

 Interlinking the 12 and 20 teeth spur wheel

-Once you have interlinked two spur wheels, you will experience a complex issue: finding the perfect position for one tooth on the one and one tooth on the other wheel to “bite each other”.
+Once you have interlinked two spur wheels, you will experience a complex issue: finding the perfect position for one tooth on the one and one tooth on the other wheel to “bite into each other”.
 The distance between the centre positions of the two spur wheels is 17 centimetres.
-Draw a straight line and align the spur wheels with the finger fitters with this line.
-Carefully check the positions of the teeth!
+Draw a straight line and align the spur wheels along the finger fitters with this line.
+Carefully check the positions of the teeth.
 You may need to slightly rotate the second spur wheel.

 Finding the centre position of the spur wheel